Online community: Development

 Online communities typically establish a set of values, sometimes known collectively as netiquette or Internet etiquette, as they grow.
 These values may include: opportunity, education, culture, democracy, human services, equality within the economy, information, sustainability, and communication.
 An online community's purpose is to serve as a common ground for people who share the same interests.

 Online communities may be used as calendars to keep up with events such as upcoming gatherings or sporting events.
 They also form around activities and hobbies.
 Many online communities relating to health care help inform, advise, and support patients and their families.
 Students can take classes online and they may communicate with their professors and peers online.
 Businesses have also started using online communities to communicate with their customers about their products and services as well as to share information about the business.
 Other online communities allow a wide variety of professionals to come together to share thoughts, ideas and theories.

 Fandom is an example of what online communities can evolve into.
 Online communities have grown in influence in "shaping the phenomena around which they organize" according to Nancy K. Baym's work.
 She says that: "More than any other commercial sector, the popular culture industry relies on online communities to publicize and provide testimonials for their products."
 The strength of the online community's power is displayed through the season 3 premiere of BBC's Sherlock.
 Online activity by fans seem to have had a noticeable influence on the plot and direction of the season opening episode.
 Mark Lawson of The Guardian recounts how fans have, to a degree, directed the outcome of the events of the episode.
 He says that "Sherlock has always been one of the most web-aware shows, among the first to find a satisfying way of representing electronic chatter on-screen."
 Fan communities in platforms like Twitter, Instagram, and Reddit around sports, actors, and musicians have become powerful communities both culturally and politically.
+The My Little Pony: Friendship Is Magic fandom notably has adopted its own numerous online platforms and communities, partly owing to its roots from 4chan, where adult fans of the show (commonly known as bronies) were banned from posting Friendship Is Magic-related content from 2011 to 2012.
+Some show staff, including show creator Lauren Faust and screenwriter M.A.
+Larson, have hosted Q&A sessions on forums like /mlp/.

 Discussions where members may post their feedback are essential in the development of an online community.
 Online communities may encourage individuals to come together to teach and learn from one another.
 They may encourage learners to discuss and learn about real-world problems and situations, as well as to focus on such things as teamwork, collaborative thinking and personal experiences.